TranLuongBang/CNN_Covid19_Detection/README.md

 4 criteria were used for the performances of deep transfer learning models.
 These are:

 *Accuracy* shows the number of correctly classified cases divided by the total number of test images, and is defined as:
-*Recall* or sensitivity is the measure of Covid-19 cases that are correatly classified.
+*Recall* or sensitivity is the measure of Covid-19 cases that are correctly classified.
 Recall is critical, especially in the medical field
 *Precision* or positive predictive value is defined as the percentage of correctly clasified labels in truly positive patients:
 *F1-score* is defined as the weighted average of precision and recall that combines both the precision and recall together.
 Where: